FernandoTorresL/FernandoTorresL/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 <p align='justify'>
 Welcome to my GitHub profile.
-I want to become a Data Scientist and to colaborate in bussiness apassionated for web technologies, math aplications and data solutions.
+I want to become a Data Scientist and to colaborate in bussiness apassionated for web technologies, math applications and data solutions.
 I love to learn new things everyday.
 </p>

 <div align="center">